kevinguebert/kevinguebert-netlify/content/2018/03/2018-03-28-react-meetup-recap.md

 ---
 title: "React Meetup Recap"
-path: "/2018/03/28/react-meetup-recap"
+slug: "react-meetup-recap"
 date: "2018-03-28T21:59:00.000Z"
 tags: ["Coding"]
+draft: false
+template: "post"
-excerpt: "This past Monday I had the great opportunity to attend a 'Intro to React' Meetup.
+description: "This past Monday I had the great opportunity to attend a 'Intro to React' Meetup.
 At this Meetup we discussed some of starting blocks to get you going with React - I wanted to share some of the notes..."
 ---

 This past Monday I had the great opportunity to attend a "Intro to React" Meetup.
 At this Meetup we discussed some of starting blocks to get you going with React - I wanted to share some of the notes I took and recap a bit of what was discussed.